 Changing ʻukulele strings takes some practice, but once you get it dialed in, it’s something to look forward to.
+Here’s a detailed guide to make sure you change strings the right way.

 How often you change your ʻukulele’s strings is a matter of preference.